 Everybody’s Talking at Once is the home for a long-running, longform, and often just plain long podcast, and also collects some unsolicited thoughts predominantly (but not exclusively) about video games, the ways we understand them, and the people who make them.

-Drew is currently a professional software-and-business-know-abouter, and has written for the Chicago arm of The A.V.
-Club (under the auspices of the ever-expanding Onion media empire), Newcity, UChicago Arts, and about half a dozen other online publications.
-He’s written some tech stuff as well.
+Drew Messinger-Michaels is currently a professional software-and-business-know-abouter, and has written for about a dozen online publications, including UChicago Arts and the Chicago arm of The A.V.
+Club, and he’s co-authored some tech stuff as well.
 He served as the Founding Director of Gray Blush Gallery and the Managing Editor of Indie Loot.
 He holds a Master of Arts from the University of Chicago, where his thesis focused on Portal because of course it did, and he makes a mean matzo ball soup.

 Everybody’s Talking at Once is dedicated to the proposition that we should take the things we love seriously without ever taking ourselves too seriously.

 Have a question?
-Want to hire us?
+Want to talk to us and/or see us talk about your work?
 Get in touch with Drew at dmm[at]etao[dot]blog

 Our logo is by Aaron Perry-Zucker, using Icons by by Llisole, Dávid Gladiš, Atif Arshad, Daniel Nochta, Mike Rowe, Jakub Čaja, Raji Purcell and IconsGhost from the Noun Project.

 Music featured on the podcast is made by us, used with permission, or drawn from the inky depths of copyright limbo.

 And one last thing: